w-diana/100_days_Python_Challenge/Day_29 - Password Manager/README.md

 </p>

 - If you generate a passowrd, it saves it to your clipboard automatically so that it could be pasted easily.
-- The GUI is made to be interactive with the user e.g. it highlights the entry box the user is inputting information in.
+- The GUI is made to be interactive with the user e.g. it highlights the entry box that the user is currently inputting information in.